 Data analysis: Interim reports will include counts of pregnancies meeting the eligibility criteria for the study cohorts, cohort characteristics, and outcome counts.
-The final report will include a description of the study cohorts, prevalence of the study outcomes by cohort, a propensity score-matched comparative analysis that estimates the relative risk of adjudicated MCM, and if sample size permits, a propensity score-matched comparative analysis that estimates the relative risks of the secondary outcomes.
+The final report will include a description of the study cohorts, prevalence of the study outcomes by cohort, and a propensity score-matched comparative analysis that estimates the relative risk of adjudicated MCM and the secondary outcomes.